Option in Geographical Information Systems (GIS)

 - Students must successfully complete all three semesters of one of the Fleming Programs above with a minimum 60% grade in all courses to earn the Ontario College Graduate Certificate.
 These courses count towards their Trent degree as 7 upper-level Trent science credits, 4.5 of which count as 3000-level credits in their major, and 2.5 count as unassigned 3000-level credits.

 - For their third year, students may choose between 2 specialist programs: GIS Applications Specialist or GIS Cartographic Specialist.

-Students successfully completing the Emphasis in GIS earn more credentials for the extra work.
+Students successfully completing this Option in GIS earn more credentials for the extra work.
 In four years, a successful student will earn:

-- a Trent Honours degree in their chosen field of study (from above), with a note on their Trent University transcript indicating the completed Emphasis and
+- a Trent Honours degree in their chosen field of study (from above), with a note on their Trent University transcript indicating the completed Option and

 - an Ontario College Graduate Certificate in their chosen Fleming College GIS program